-Windows 11

-Accessibility Features for People with Vision Impairments
+Windows 11 Accessibility Features for People with Vision Impairments

-There are many Accessibility features available in Windows 11.
-This document outlines the most popular options used by people with vision impairments!
+There are many accessibility features available in Windows 11.
+This document outlines the most popular options, designed to help people with vision impairments.

 The Magnifier

 Windows 11 comes with a built-in magnifier.
 It is ideal for magnifying the contents of the whole screen!
 This includes not only the text and images found inside documents, email messages and web pages, but other screen elements such as menus, toolbars and Desktop icons.